KoldAd1b/turing-machine/unet-for-segmentation/README.md

 - validation loss: `1.3005`
 - validation pixel accuracy: `62.42%`

-I later re-evaluated the saved best checkpoint with nearest-neighbor mask resizing and standard ignored-pixel handling:
+The saved best checkpoint was later re-evaluated with nearest-neighbor mask resizing and standard ignored-pixel handling:

 - validation pixel accuracy, excluding ignored pixels: `69.63%`
 - validation pixel accuracy, including ignored pixels: `63.79%`
 - mean pixel accuracy: `26.41%`
 - mean IoU: `19.77%`

-The stricter mIoU result is the more honest read of this model.
-Pixel accuracy says the model gets many common pixels right. mIoU shows the harder part: segmenting all 150 ADE20K classes well, including smaller and rarer categories.

-So I would not call this a benchmark-level ADE20K result.
-I would call it a useful from-scratch U-Net-style training run that shows both why skip connections matter and why modern scene parsing models need stronger pretrained backbones, multi-scale context, and richer decoders.

-## The mental model I keep

-The encoder asks:

-what am I looking at?

-The decoder asks:

-where exactly is it?

-The skip connections make sure the second question does not have to be answered from memory alone.

-That is the principle I like here: compression is powerful, but recovery needs receipts.
-U-Net keeps those receipts.
+## Interpretation

+The mIoU result is the stricter metric and should be treated as the primary quality signal.
+The model learns useful common-class segmentation behavior, but it is not competitive with modern ADE20K systems that use pretrained backbones, multi-scale context modules, and stronger decoder heads.

+This run is best understood as a from-scratch educational implementation of a U-Net-style segmentation model on a substantially harder task than the original biomedical setting.